Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 Filled with reflective orbs, this is one of the visitor’s favorite spaces at Summit One Vanderbilt observation deck.

-The Summit One Vanderbilt observation deck height on the 92nd floor is 1130 feet above the road level.
+The Summit One Vanderbilt observation deck height on the 92nd floor is 1130 feet (344 meters) above the road level.

 This level is the highest indoor observation deck at One Vanderbilt.